sagarvadn/sagarvadn/README.md

 ### Hi there, I'm Sagar Vadnere. 👋
-A Software Engineer with 6+ years of experience specializing in full stack web development, JavaScript, and React.
+A Software Engineer with 6+ years of experience specializing in full stack web development with Node JS, Next JS, Mongo DB, and React.

 I write code to build scalable, robust, and secure websites.
 I also like to solve production bugs with high severity.
 Recently, I have been helping clients to fix technical SEO issues to improve page speed insights scores and overall website performance.